 When discussing our work on inclusive curricula and discrimination, a colleague remarked, “It’s just alphabet soup”, in reference to the acronym LGBTQIA+.
-Yet, for many students, representation of people with protected characteristics similar to themselves in the health curricula is absent.
+Yet, for many students, the representation of people with protected characteristics similar to themselves in the health curricula is absent.
 This spurred our research group on to further shine a light on a number of issues relating to EDI including, but not limited to, inclusive curricula, gender and racial discrimination, decolonisation, and the representation of LGBT individuals in healthcare education.
-Our work on LGBT issues would not have been possible without Dr Will Ballard, who so generously shared his experiences as a trans-man and helped us to reflect on the shortcomings of contemporary health-curricula.
+Our work on LGBT issues would not have been possible without Dr Will Ballard, who so generously shared his experiences as a trans-man and helped us to reflect on the shortcomings of contemporary health curricula.
 Working with colleagues Dr Megan Brown and Prof Paul Tiffin, I am delighted to be taking this work forwards with a new PhD studentship, ‘Challenging the malestream curriculum: an exploration of gender and oppression within health professions education’.
 This new project hopes to build on recent work where we highlight the need to consider the umbrella of feminist theory, including intersectionality, within health professions education teaching and research, including from a philosophical perspective.

-Please reach our if you are interested in learning more ( email@example.com).
-We hope that our work offers a theoretical lens, but also practical tips on implementation of positive action, and a call to arms for areas to address in research and teaching, particularly for LGBT+ students.
+Please reach out if you are interested in learning more ( firstname.lastname@example.org).
+We hope that our work offers a theoretical lens, but also practical tips on the implementation of positive action, and a call to arms for areas to address in research and teaching, particularly for LGBT+ students.
 Without educating our students, the health inequalities experienced by so many in the LGBT+ community will persist.

 Gabriel Sarah (he/him), an Associate Professor at the University of California, San Francisco provides an international perspective on educational and research initiatives concerning the LGBTQIA+ community.
 Gabriel shares his attempts to make the healthcare curricula more inclusive and relatable to the students’ lives, to foster an acknowledgement of the way students have been influenced by the social contexts in which they are embedded.